AtlasOfLivingAustralia/ala-install/README.md

 ## Ansible version

-The playbooks and roles in this repository require <strong>Ansible 1.8</strong> or above.
+The playbooks and roles in this repository require <strong>Ansible 1.8.x</strong>.
+There have been reported problems with Ansible 1.9+ which we are [working on](https://github.com/AtlasOfLivingAustralia/ala-install/issues/56).

 NOTE: many linux packages have an older version of Ansible (1.7 or even 1.5).
 You will need to update your packages and upgrade ansible first.